ColDog/email-templates/readme.md

 ## Slate from Litmus
 This is a collection of templates from Litmus, the company that owns the market as far as email testing goes, so I think they should be able to write some pretty good templates.
 The markup for these was absolutely awful, but it is way more consistent across different email clients.

+Overall, tables have much more support than any other HTML element in email clients it seems.
+So it is better if everything is a table, that's the approach taken by the Litmus templates.
+Everything from buttons to just standard markup is a table.
+It is absolutely awful to write but it does work.
+I believe they are the people behind the 'bulletproof buttons' which are buttons that work on every client.
+Zurb's buttons simply just don't seem to work when I tested them.

 I wrote a small little python program that can basically mash up different templates and elements based on the Litmus templates.
 For example, you can write something like this:

 ```python